chaisql/chai/docs/content/en/docs/genji-sql/selecting-document.md

 The result contains three documents, all of them have a `name` and `age` fields.

 A projection guarantees that all the documents returned by the query will contain the selected fields, even if the original documents don't have that information.
-In our example, the `Hisoka` doesn't have an `age` field, so its projected value is `null`.
+In our example, the `Hisoka` document doesn't have an `age` field, so its projected value is `null`.
 The only exception is for the `*` wildcard, which projects all the fields of the original document.

 ## Querying nested fields